atet/raspberrypi/README.md

 [![.img/step02e.png](.img/step02e.png)](#nolink)

-6. Headless OS installation
+### 2.3.
+Headless OS installation

-   * **Headless** means that we will not have a monitor or keyboard attached to the Raspberry Pi Zero W and all administration of it will be remotely through command line interface (CLI)
+**Headless** means that we will not have a monitor or keyboard attached to the Raspberry Pi Zero W and all administration of it will be remotely through command line interface (CLI)

 1. The Pi should not be powered on at this time
 2. Insert micro SD card
 3. Plug the micro USB power into the power port and the green LED should start blinking
-   4. Wait for ~10 minutes while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network; when it is done, the green LED should stop blinking and stay on
+4. Wait for ~10 minutes while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network

+**When the Pi is ready, the green LED should stop blinking and stay on**

 [Back to Top](#table-of-contents)